GHASS19/RandomForest_covid19_Case_Study/README.md

-# Random Forest Covid 19
+# Random Forest Multiclass Model Covid-19

 In this case study, I will use Random Forest to understand the scope of the Coronavirus using data from December and January of 2020.
 We want to predict the state of patient.
 I will predict if they are released from the hospital, isolated or deceased from the virus.